SunOner/sunone_aimbot_docs/config/config_cpp.md

 ### AI
 - ai_model `str`: The name of the AI model that will be used for object detection.
 Models are located in the `./models` folder.
 For example, `AI_model_name = sunxds_0.5.6.pt`.
-- engine_image_size `int`: Image size of the AI model.
-Each model has its own image size used during training.
-Using a different image size may result in incorrect targeting and performance.
-Authors always specify the image size of the AI model when they publish it somewhere.
 - confidence_threshold `float`: How confident the AI should be to target an object.
 For example, a value of `0.20`, if the AI sees a player with confidence greater than or equal to 20%, it will target them.
 The higher the value, the fewer players may be found, and vice versa.
 - nms_threshold `float`: This function analyzes detections from a single frame, and if the boxes are roughly on the same object, it merges them into one box.
 - max_detections `int`: The maximum number of objects that can be detected per frame.
+- postprocess `str`: Which model parsing method to use.
+Choose between `yolo8`, `yolo9`, `yolo10` or `yolo11`.

+### Optical Flow
+At the moment (version 2.8) this option is under development.
+In the future, it can be used to dampen the recoil of weapons or improve motion prediction.
+It doesn't affect anything right now.
+- enable_optical_flow `bool`: Turn on or off the optical flow.
+- draw_optical_flow `bool`: Draw the optical flow in the debugging window.
+- draw_optical_flow_steps `int`: The size of the rendering grid.
+- optical_flow_alpha_cpu `float`: The size of the alpha channel during flow conversion.
+- optical_flow_magnitudeThreshold `double`: Optical flow correction.
+- staticFrameThreshold `float`: If the frames do not differ from each other, then the value will be the lowest.
+Set the value to a higher value so that you do not process identical frames.

 ### Buttons
-You can view all the keys that can be used [here](https://github.com/SunOner/sunone_aimbot_cpp/blob/main/sunone_aimbot_cpp/scr/keycodes.cpp).
+You can view all the keys that can be used [here](https://github.com/SunOner/sunone_aimbot_cpp/blob/main/sunone_aimbot_cpp/keyboard/keycodes.cpp).
 Enter the value `None` to deactivate the function.
 All key presses are registered even when the program is minimized.
 It supports multiple keys, for example, `button_targeting = RightMouseButton, MiddleMouseButton`.
 - button_targeting `str`: Targeting.
 - button_exit `str`: Exit the program.
 - button_pause `str`: Pause the program.